rezitech/teepee/README.md

 3. Commit your changes (`git commit -am "Added Awesomeness"`)
 4. Push to the branch (`git push origin my_teepee`)
 5. Create an [Issue][1] with a link to your branch
-6. Enjoy a refreshing Diet Coke and wait
+6. Enjoy a refreshing Coca Cola Classic (you earned it!) and wait

 [1]: //github.com/rezitech/teepee/issues
 [mustache]: http://mustache.github.com/